Esri/calcite-design-system/README.md

 </div>
 ```

-If you'd like to add styles from the tailwind set to an existing set, you can use `@apply`:
+If you'd like to add styles from the the tailwind set to an existing element in CSS, you can use `@apply`:

 ```css
 .my-class {